 Townhouses

-Terrace houses are similar to townhouses in that they are built in rows and each home has its own private entrance and backyard.
-Terrace houses are older than the modern townhouse developments and more common in older, inner city areas of Sydney and Melbourne.
+Terrace houses are similar to townhouses in that they are built in rows with each home having a private entrance and backyard.
+The major differences are that terrace houses often aren't strata titled and are typically older than the modern townhouse developments - most common in older, inner city areas of Sydney and Melbourne.

 Over 55s housing

 These multiunit dwellings are generally purpose built within communities designed for retirees and older Australians.
-They are typically developed by private operators who continue to manage the facility with the dwellings generally being sold on a leasehold basis.
+They are typically developed by private operators who continue to manage the facility, with dwellings generally being sold on a leasehold basis.

 The table below features some of the lowest home loan rates on the market.